 (1Sam.
 3:1-21) The Lord used Samuel to bring the prophesy to Eli (V.14) that his house would not be forgiven of their iniquity (V.13) because Eli had not restrained his sons from sin.
 (1Sam.
 2:22 & 29) They fornicated with the women who assembled at the door of the tabernacle and they took the best of Israel’s sacrifices to the Lord for themselves.
 (V.20) And Israel knew the Lord had established Samuel as a prophet of the Lord.

 (1Sam.
 3:1) Israel had declined under Eli’s priesthood until it had no vision and the Lord spoke not to them as a nation.
 (1Sam.
 4:1-22) The Philistines attacked, defeated Israel and captured the ark of the covenant and the glory was departed from Israel.
 (1Sam.
 5:1 thru 7:2) God would not let the Philistines keep His ark of the covenant.
-After seven months of supernatural and physical torture the Philistines returned the ark to where they had taken it and the ark was taken to the house of A-bin’a-dab and it stayed there for twenty years.
+After seven months of supernatural and physical torture by God the Philistines returned the ark to where they had taken it and the ark was taken to the house of A-bin’a-dab and it stayed there for twenty years.

 Israel lamented after the Lord.
 (1Sam.
 7:3-17 esp.
 V.6 keywords: Samuel judged) Samuel told Israel to put away the strange (heathen) gods and serve only the Lord.
 Samuel prayed, Israel was revived and Samuel was their judge.
 It was a time of transition and Samuel was priest/judge/prophet.
 Israel’s war with the Philistines went on and Israel conquered them.